0%

 Card Types

-There are four types of cards in Neo Noble, each with their distinct role and abilities or effects.
+There are four types of cards in Neo Noble, each with their distinct role and effects.

 Nobles